Today's Trivia and What Happened on May 9

 Born May 9, 1830 d.
 1903

 Acting American First Lady (1857-61).
 She was U.S. President James Buchanan's niece.
 As he was a bachelor and had no wife, she filled in for the duties of First Lady.
 Lane is among eleven women who have served as First Lady but were not married to the President, with most of the other women being relatives of widowed presidents.
-Buchanan took 11-year-old Harriet and her sister in when they were orphaned.
+Buchanan had taken in 11-year-old Harriet and her sister in when they were orphaned.

 Thumbs Up